 In most cases, the cause of the tumour cannot be identified.
 In a small number of cases, the pituitary tumour that causes Cushing’s disease is part of an inherited condition known as multiple endocrine neoplasia type 1.

-The signs and symptoms are weight gain (particularly around the midriff), puffiness of the face with a characteristic ‘flushed’ appearance, reduction in sex drive, irregular periods, thinning and bruising of the skin, stretch marks (particularly in the abdomen), muscle weakness (with wasting of the muscles in the arms and legs), excessive hair growth, high blood pressure, high blood sugar (diabetes mellitus or sugar diabetes) and thinning of the bones (osteoporosis).
+The signs and symptoms are weight gain (particularly around the midriff), puffiness of the face with a characteristic ‘flushed’ appearance, reduction in sex drive, irregular periods, thinning and bruising of the skin, stretch marks (particularly in the abdomen), muscle weakness (with wasting of the muscles in the arms and legs), excessive hair growth, high blood pressure, high blood sugar (diabetes mellitus' data-content='1282' >diabetes mellitus or sugar diabetes) and thinning of the bones (osteoporosis).
 In children, Cushing’s disease leads to weight gain and a reduction in a child’s rate of growth.
 It can also delay the onset of puberty.

 Cushing’s disease is very rare.
 One to two new patients per million are diagnosed each year, which means approximately 60–120 new cases per year in the UK.
 It is more common in women and occasionally occurs in children.